 I feel it may be third time lucky very soon as it is still very much on my wish list and a post-pandemic dash may be on the cards particularly now my appetite has been whetted once again by my good friend Lawrence Peachey who, out of the blue, sent me the following blog on the beautiful and somewhat mysterious island of La Gomera.

 A Perception Changed

 Seven years ago I had never visited the Spanish Canary Islands.
 It was not on my radar, I was not a beach person and I avoided what I considered to be holiday destinations.
 A visit to La Gomera changed that perception.

 Just a 45 minute fast ferry crossing (www.fredolsen.es) takes you from the bustle of Tenerife to the tranquillity and spectacular scenery of San Sebastián de la Gomera.
 On route make sure you look out for dolphins and whales from the ferry or take a boat trip out to see them swimming in the Atlantic.

 La Gomera, a biosphere, is a small volcanic island of 378 km2 with a population of around 23,000 inhabitants and boasts the ideal all-year-round destination with an average temperature of 23°.

 Stunning Landscapes & Tranquility

-One of the first things you notice are the long and windy roads that meander across the dramatic landscape.
-This offers many spectacular views of the picturesque towns, deep ravines, the Atlantic Ocean and the Garajonay National Park.
+One of the first things you notice is the long and windy roads that meander across the dramatic landscape.
+This offers many spectacular views of the picturesque towns, deep ravines, the Atlantic Ocean, and the Garajonay National Park.

 The many signposted Miradors all offer great photographic opportunities.
 The Mirador de Vallehermoso and the Mirador de Igualero, particularly, provide spectacular views.